-Growing up I wasn’t much of an egg fan, preferring sweet over savory for breakfast (and sometimes that’s still the case).
-When I did eat them they had to be cooked within an inch of their life — I’m talking rock solid yolks, no wobble allowed.
+Growing up I wasn’t much of an egg fan; I preferred sweet over savory for breakfast, which is sometimes still the case).
+When I did eat eggs, they had to be cooked within an inch of their life — I’m talking rock solid yolks, no wobble allowed.

 - Eggs contain all of the essential amino acids and a host of nutrients such as vitamin A, many B vitamins, selenium, phosphorus and folate